'Satoshi' Craig Wright Is Being Sued For $10 Billion For Stealing His Partner's Bitcoin - Slashdot

 It's worth at least one-percent of a wooden vessel cargo pallet of tulips.

-Re:If a pretend tree falls in the forest, did it f (Score:4, Insightful)
+Re:If a pretend tree falls in the forest, did it f (Score:5, Insightful)

 spoken like someone who doesn't understand what money is